QuickLyric/QuickLyric/README.md

 or on [the original F-Droid page](https://f-droid.org/repository/browse/?fdid=com.geecko.QuickLyric).

 *Note: The F-Droid page is currently not up to date, they still have a build from 2 years ago.
 The Google Play version contains some teeny tiny portions of code that are not public (monetization, handling copyrighted content, etc.)*

-#### DO NOT fork this project if you don't intend to respect the GPL license (read it).
-DO NOT put it on the play store if you're not licensed to, I will have you taken down.
-You have been warned \<3

 ## Features